kgarcia-snhu/kgarcia-snhu.github.io/README.md

 From this projection, I strongly believe that I am on course to achieve knowledge and skills of high demand in the industry.
 I understand that both degrees and the concentrations afforded are unique.
 But I feel that each provides a necessary skill in the computer science industry.
 Being new to coding, SNHU has provided me with my first steps to developing code.
 I plan to pursue an internship or a position in the industry that can continue to teach me industry standards so that I may implement each skill as I learn.
 My dream job is to achieve the status of a data scientist.
 I would like to pursue this position now that I am learning code to develop algorithms that satisfy analytical reasoning for reports.
 At some point in my career, I would like to teach students skills and knowledge based on my experience in the industry.

 [Red Ventures, C. (2022, January 12).
 Compare top careers in computer science.
-Get an Education the World Needs | ComputerScience.org.
+Get an Education the World Needs, ComputerScience.org.
 Retrieved January 28, 2022, from] (https://www.computerscience.org/careers/)

 ## Code Review
 Provided is a link to my Code Review video where I address Existing Functionality, Code Analysis, and Enhancements planned.